klinhtran/ubyssey.ca/SETUP_DOCKER.md

 *If setting up on linux, all docker and docker-compose commands should be preceeded with sudo.*se

-cd into the ubyssey.ca directory and runt he following command
+cd into the ubyssey.ca directory and run the following command
 ```bash
 docker-compose up
 ```